-- Acute: This aggressive type of ATLL may develop rapidly and include A decreased capacity for activity that is often accompanied by feelings of weariness, sleepiness or irritability., skin rash, and enlarged The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes in the neck, underarm, or groin.
+- Acute: This aggressive type of ATLL may develop rapidly and include fatigue, skin rash, and enlarged lymph nodes in the neck, underarm, or groin.

 - Lymphomatous: This aggressive type of ATLL is found primarily in the lymph nodes but may also cause high white blood cell counts.

-- Chronic: This slow-growing type of ATLL can result in elevated A type of white blood cell.
-Lymphocytes, carries along by the lymph fluid, are part of the immune system and fight infection. in the blood, enlarged lymph nodes, skin rash or fatigue.
+- Chronic: This slow-growing type of ATLL can result in elevated lymphocytes in the blood, enlarged lymph nodes, skin rash or fatigue.

 - Smoldering: This slow-growing type of ATLL is associated with very mild symptoms, such as a few skin lesions.

-Depending on the subtype, diagnosis ATLL may require removing a small sample of An abnormal mass or swelling of tissue, that can occur anywhere in the body. tissue or abnormal skin tissue called a Removal of a small piece of tissue for evaluation under a microscope., and looking at the cells under a microscope.
+Depending on the subtype, diagnosis ATLL may require removing a small sample of tumor tissue or abnormal skin tissue called a biopsy, and looking at the cells under a microscope.

 To learn about treatments under investigation for ATLL, download the Adult T-Cell Leukemia/Lymphoma Fact Sheet.